Discover more from BOSS BARISTA

 Breaking down the best worst compliment I've ever received

-I kicked off this newsletter with a story about being unemployable, and it’s a word I think about almost everyday.
+I kicked off this newsletter with a story about being unemployable.
+It’s a word I think about almost every day.

-I’ve told the story before—I’m sitting at breakfast, I’m upset about work, my friend pulls out this term I’d never heard, etc…and I know it landed for me, but where did he come up with it?
+I’ve told the story before—I’m sitting at breakfast, I’m upset about work, my friend pulls out the term unemployable, and it lands hard on me.
+But where did he come up with it?
 And do others feel the same?

 I don’t disagree—this whole newsletter is pretty much an ode to terrible leaders—but I still could never capture the feeling of being continually frustrated at work in the way that the word “unemployable” has.
 And it translates.
 When I use it around others, they know exactly what I’m talking about, even if they can’t define it themselves.